The federal government has shut down — at least for a few days. Here’s what could be affected

 (CNN) — The federal government partially shut down early Saturday as Congress did not agree on funding for several agencies before the midnight deadline.

 But this shutdown is likely to be less painful than the record-long impasse last fall for two main reasons.
 First, only certain agencies are shuttering since others have already been fully funded for the rest of the fiscal year.
-Second, the House is expected to take up the Senate-approved version of the spending package – which is backed by the White House – when representatives return next week.
+Second, the House is expected to take up the Senate-approved version of the spending package – which is backed by the White House – this week.

 “Overall, the impact felt will be negligible,” Rachel Snyderman, managing director of economic policy at the Bipartisan Policy Center, told CNN.